-Born in 1926 in Pipestone, Minnesota.
-He served in the U.S. Marine Corps during World War II and the Korean War before receiving a BSME from the University of Washington in 1946.
-He joined Ford in 1949 after receiving his MBA from Stanford University.
+Born in 1926 in Pipestone, Minnesota, Petersen served in the U.S. Marine Corps during World War II and the Korean War.
+In between the wars, Petersen earned a bachelor’s of science degree in Mechanical Engineering from the University of Washington in 1946.
+He joined Ford in 1949 after receiving an MBA from Stanford University.